 Improving Communications

-Many complaints by the public refer to poor communications.
-Inadequate notes and insufficient discussion with patients have recognized problems and are a major factor in complaints that reach the courts.
-Audits have demonstrated how communication with patients can be assisted by the production of written guidelines for junior hospital staff, by printed information leaflets, and by the practice of monitoring the recording of information given to patients.
-Communication with general practitioners is facilitated by the production of prompt discharge summaries.
+The production of prompt discharge summaries facilitates communication with general practitioners.
 Some audit systems produce regular summaries as a by-product of data entry, and others monitor the delay in sending letters.
-The Audit has also identified the value of criteria for patient referral for general practitioners, thus reducing work at outpatients.
+The audit also identified the value of criteria for patient referral for general practitioners, thus reducing work at outpatients.
 Monitoring the quality of notes will facilitate the transfer of information to those nurses and doctors who see patients when on call.

 -